cli-kit/cli-define/README.md

 cli.usage('[command] [options] <files...>')
 ```

-Sets a custom program usage string, overrides the default behaviour.
+Get or set a custom program usage string, overrides the default behaviour.

 * `usage`: The usage string.

-Returns the program for chaining.
+Returns the program for chaining or the usage string if it has been set and zero arguments are passed.

 #### version([version], [name], [description], [action])